 The purpose of the SEIU Affiliates Officers and Employees Pension Plan (Canada) (the "Plan") is to provide benefits to members upon pension eligibility as further described in Note 2.
-Funds are invested in accordance with the Plan's Statement of Investment Policies and Procedures.
+The Plans assets are invested in accordance with the Plan's Statement of Investment Policies and Procedures.